A New Family with a Fourth Lepton Flavor

-It is interesting, however, that the electron, muon and tau lepton having an equal charge, possess the different masses.
-On the other hand, as was noted in the work \cite{12} for the fist time, a mass spectrum of elementary particles must be restricted from above and below by the masses of the limiting size.
+It is interesting, however, that the electron, muon and tau lepton having an equal charge possess the different masses.
+On the other hand, as noted in the work [12] for the fist time, a mass spectrum of elementary particles must be restricted from above and below by masses of the limited size.

-If we now take into account that the difference in masses of leptons follows from the unified principle \cite{13}, then there arises a question of whether the acceptance of fundamental charge $e_{0}^{E}$ in (\ref{13}) as an electron charge is not strictly nonverisimilar even at the availability of its universality properties.
+If we now take into account that the difference in masses of leptons is of the unified principle [13], then there arises a question of whether the acceptance of fundamental charge $e_{0}^{E}$ in Eq. (\ref{13}) as an electron charge is not strictly nonverisimilar even at its universality properties.

-Here it is relevant to recall the mass-charge duality \cite{14}, according to which, any of all types of charges may serve as a certain indication to the existence of a kind of inertial mass.
-Herewith the mass and charge of an electroweakly charged lepton are naturally united in rest mass $m_{l}$ and charge $e_{l}$ equal to the electroweak $(EW)$ mass and charge
+It is also relevant to recall the mass-charge duality [14], according to which, any of all types of charges may serve as a certain indication to the existence in nature of a kind of inertial mass.
+The mass and charge of an electroweakly charged lepton are naturally united in rest mass $m_{l}$ and charge $e_{l}$ equal to the electroweak $(EW)$ mass and charge